Exhibition game: Auto racing

 Various auto racing organizations hold non-championship exhibition events; these events usually award no championship points to participants, but they do offer prize money to participants.
-The NASCAR Cup Series holds two exhibition events annually – the Cook Out Clash, held at Bowman Gray Stadium at the start of the season, and the All-Star Race, held at North Wilkesboro Speedway midway through the season.
+The NASCAR Cup Series holds two exhibition events annually – the Cook Out Clash, held at Bowman Gray Stadium at the start of the season, and the All-Star Race, held at Dover Motor Speedway midway through the season.
 Both events carry a hefty purse of over US$1,000,000.
-NASCAR has also held exhibition races at Suzuka Circuit and Twin Ring Motegi in Japan and Calder Park Thunderdome in Australia.
+NASCAR has also held exhibition races at Suzuka Circuit and Mobility Resort Motegi in Japan and Calder Park Raceway in Australia.

 Other historical examples of non-championship races include the Marlboro Challenge in IndyCar racing and the TOCA Touring Car Shootout in the British Touring Car Championship.
 Until the mid-1980s there were also a significant number of non-championship Formula One races.

 The National Hot Rod Association Pro Stock teams will have a preseason drag meet held before the traditional start in Pomona.
 The Pro Stock Showdown is a preseason drag meet held for the Pro Stock teams held at The Strip at Las Vegas Motor Speedway.